tballison/commoncrawl-fetcher-lite/README.md

 > when fetching from HTTP.
 When running this code on AWS instances
 > pulling from S3, I've run 50 threads without receiving throttling complaints.

+## Changes in Common Crawl Indices Over Time
+Over time, Common Crawl has added new fields.
+If you're pulling from old crawls, the fields that you need may not exist in the older index files.
+For example, `mime-detected`, was added in the `CC-MAIN-2017-22` crawl.
+If a value is `null` for a requested field, there will be logging that warns about a null value for a given field.
+If the field is in a `must_not` clause, that clause will not be considered; if the field is in a `must` or `should` clause, that record will not be selected.

 ## Roadmap

 Please open bug reports and issues to help prioritize future development.